Diane Patrick (lawyer): Early life, career and education

 Following law school, she was hired by a Los Angeles-based law firm, O'Melveny & Myers.
 When she was a third-year associate attorney, Bemus and three other co-workers relocated to New York City, where they established O'Melveny & Myers' new New York branch office in 1983.

 Her first marriage, which ended while she was in Los Angeles, was plagued by domestic and emotional abuse committed by her then husband.
 In 2006, she described her first husband as extremely abusive, saying "I was very afraid...He said, 'If you can't be with me, you're not going to be with anybody else,' and that was very frightening."
 She was twenty-five years old when she was introduced to Deval Patrick, a recent Harvard Law graduate who had also moved to Los Angeles to clerk for a judge.
 Though she initially warned Patrick that it may not be wise to continue their relationship due to her past marriage, "There were times I said to Deval, I don't know if you want to be with me, because I don't know what my husband would be inclined to do to us", the couple remained together.

 Patrick, who was known as Diane Whiting at the time, managed to divorce her first husband.
 She married her second husband, Deval Patrick, on May 5, 1984, at their home in Brooklyn.
 The couple had two daughters, Sarah and Katherine.
 In 1986, Diane and Deval Patrick moved to Massachusetts.

 Diane Patrick was hired as a lawyer by Harvard University.
 She was promoted to director and associate vice president of human resources at Harvard University in 1992.

-Their respective law careers required the Patricks to live separately for several years, only seeing each other regularly on weekends.
+Their respective law careers required the Patrick's to live separately for several years, only seeing each other regularly on weekends.
 They moved to a house in Milton, Massachusetts, in 1989.
 In 1994, Deval Patrick was appointed to a position in the United States Department of Justice, necessitating that the family move to Washington D.C.
 Diane Patrick left her position at Harvard University and joined the Hogan & Harston law firm in Washington from 1994 to 1995.
 Soon after, Diane Patrick and their daughters moved back to Milton full-time, while Deval continued to work in Washington.

 Upon returning to Massachusetts, Patrick joined Ropes & Gray, a well-known Boston law firm, in 1995, as a labor and employment attorney.